Home » Data governance » The value of data: reflections from attending Gartner

 In April, the latest chapter in my 10-year career in fintech product management began: I was appointed VP Product at Solidatus.

-Though I’m new to this side of data and analytics (DA) governance, I had been that person who felt the pain when data flows, systems, lineage and quality aren’t mapped; it leads to inefficiency or failure in your operations, and it’s my mission at Solidatus to help put this right for people who subscribe to our sophisticated software.
+Though I’m new to this side of data and analytics (DA) governance, I had been that person who felt the pain when data flows, systems, data lineage and quality aren’t mapped; it leads to inefficiency or failure in your operations, and it’s my mission at Solidatus to help put this right for people who subscribe to our sophisticated software.

 From previous roles, I also came equipped with experience of AML products, model risk management, and artificial intelligence (AI) and machine learning (ML).